Beltus/blog/_posts/2020-03-16-five-things-to-becoming-top-performing-student.md

 ![](https://beltus.github.io/vision/assets/images/man_head_down.jpg)

-> Genuises are not born they are made and you can be one
+> Geniuses are not born they are made and you can be one

 Before you read the next sentence in this article, take a second and let the meaning of the quote above sink-in deep into your subconscious.